Here's what you need to take backpacking, where to get it from, how to pack

-Also sometimes recommended and of a varying degrees of usefulness depending greatly on the individual and situation, is a simple small heating element that can boil a quick cup of water for tea/coffee, noodles and/or purify water.
-They don't weigh very much and can pay for themselves very quickly especially if off the beaten track and for a long (budget) trip where purifing water and noodle meals save money/time .
+Also sometimes recommended and of varying degrees of usefulness depending greatly on the individual and situation, is a simple small heating element that can boil a quick cup of water for tea/coffee, noodles and/or purify water.
+They don't weigh very much and can pay for themselves very quickly especially if off the beaten track and for a long (budget) trip where purifying water and noodle meals save money/time .

 [Lloyd] I just want to say thank you for

 the great site!
 I recently went on my first backpacking trip to Thailand